Biographical Summary of Janet Jagan

 1993: Three-month stint as Ambassador to the United Nations when Guyana's Permanent Representative, Dr Rudy Insanally was elected President of the General Assembly.

-Appointed Chairperson of Castellani House Committee of Management - home of the National Art Collection; and Chairperson of National Commission on the Rights of the Child.
+Appointed Chairperson of Castellani House Committee of Management - home of the National Art Gallery Collection; and Chairperson of National Commission on the Rights of the Child from 1992-1997.

 Mar.
 17, 1997: Janet Jagan was sworn in as Guyana's first woman Prime Minister and First Vice-President.